Load JSON data

 Dynamic data loading

-Example of the tasks array:
+Example of the data array:

 const tasks = [